Lexical categories of stem-forming roots in Mapud\"ungun verb forms: Introduction

 \subsubsection{A Lexical Study}

-In her thesis work (\citeyear{villena2016}), \citeauthor{villena2016} states that her research focuses on examining the authenticity and efficacy of the processes employed in \emph{Mapudüngun} noun formation.
+In her thesis work \cite{villena2016} states that her research focuses on examining the authenticity and efficacy of the processes employed in \mapu{Mapudüngun} noun formation.
 Her objective is to develop criteria for the creation of new nouns in this language.
-In order to accomplish this objective, she has conducted an analysis of the same dictionaries referenced in §\ref{sec.01.1.2}.\\
+In order to accomplish this objective, she has conducted an analysis of the same dictionaries referenced in \S\ref{sec.01.1.1}.

 From the initial statement, it could be inferred that an accurate classification of roots would be of use and performed as a fundamental task.
 However, the abstract fails to mention that the noun formation under investigation is mainly by derivation processes (compounding is also taken into account), that is to say, by the mechanisms this language commonly uses for the purpose of identifying entities\footnote{From our point of view, these are not strictly neologisms, but available (morpho-syntactic) strategies that this language has to deal with the naming of things, new or known.
-For example, it would not be considered an English neologism: `Internet surfer', even though `Internet' is already a neologism, but `Internaut' would be; it is not registered but possible.\\}.
+For example, it would not be considered an English neologism: `Internet surfer', even though `Internet' is already a neologism, but `Internaut' would be; it is not registered but possible.
+What in English or Spanish would require a syntactic phrase —e.g., `the one who surfs the internet' / \textit{`el que navega por internet'}— in \mapu{Mapudüngun} can be expressed as a single derived word through regular suffixation.
+Calling such forms `neologisms' imposes an analytic-language perspective onto a polysynthetic one, where word-internal morphology does the work of syntactic constructions. }.
 In any case, the subject of neologicity filters is addressed further down in the work, with the assertion that one of the criteria for determining whether a form is neological is the internal structure of the form (ibid: 11).
-This suggests that the root component of the neologism should be accurately lexically classified.\\
+This suggests that the root component of the neologism should be accurately lexically classified.

 However, the prospect of a ``roots classification process'' appears to have been definitively lost after this note: ``In order to confirm the appropriateness of the lexical categories assigned by Augusta, the most adequate procedure would have been to verify their functioning in discourse.
 However, the size of the corpus to be analysed made this impossible'' (ibid: note 82, p.
-114). --In the following point §\ref{sec.02.1} we explain the procedure followed in our work, which actually implies the process mentioned in \citeauthor{villena2016}'s note--.\\
+114). --In the following point \S\ref{sec.02.1} we explain the procedure followed in our work, which actually implies the process mentioned in \cite{villena2016}'s note--.